 The deep orbit of Chandra permits reasonable access to any TOO.
 The minimum planned response time for a TOO is approximately 24 hours.
 The total number of TOOs performed is limited by operational and manpower constraints.

 Requests either to initiate a Pre-Approved TOO or to propose a new one are made to the CXC Director or his representative, who decides whether to interrupt the timeline and conduct the observation.
-The investigator is required to submit the appropriate web-based form: the TOO trigger form (for pre-approved observations) or the DDT version of RPS (for new observations) available at the CXC home page: http://cxc.harvard.edu/soft/RPS/Chandra_RfO.html..
+The investigator is required to submit the appropriate web-based form: the TOO trigger form (for pre-approved observations) or the DDT version of RPS (for new observations) available at the CXC home page: http://cxc.harvard.edu/soft/RPS/Chandra_RfO.html.

 The response to a TOO will be classified according to the minimum time delay between trigger and observation.
 The faster the Chandra response, the more difficult and the more limited the number of TOOs allowed.
 TOO follow-up observations (observations following a TOO within a few weeks) will either count as TOOs (for rapid response) or time-constrained observations (Section 4.4).